 In 2019 the Authority began construction work on its new operational training centre, based at its site in Sadler Road, Winsford.
+The Training Centre was completed in late summer 2020 and crews have started to utilise its facilities.
 While the success of our prevention work has led to a long term reduction in fires, this does mean that firefighters are more reliant on training and simulation to develop their learning experience instead of operational firefighting.
-The training centre, a significant investment at over £11m, will provide firefighters with realistic and immersive training to safely and effectively deal with a wide range of incidents that may occur across Cheshire.
+The training centre, a significant investment at over £11m, provides firefighters with realistic and immersive training to safely and effectively deal with a wide range of incidents that may occur across Cheshire.

 Key evidence links

-Five Year Strategy

 Integrated Risk Management Plan

 CRM Model

 Unitary Performance Area Profiles

 Safe and Well

 Safety Central

 Fire Safety advice for Businesses

 JESIP

 Annual Health and Safety Report

 Firefighter Fitness Addendum

-Firefighter Fitness Policy

-Operational Training Strategy
+Firefighter Fitness Policy Operational Training Strategy